vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: close()

       Forcefully releases the frame.
-Once freed, the you cannot call any function on the frame, nor use the associated FrameProps.
+Once freed, you cannot call any function on the frame, nor use the associated FrameProps.

       To make sure you don't forget to close the frame, the frame is now a context-manager that automatically calls